Greek

 The front depicts a youth seated on a klismos and playing the lyre, a woman stands behind him crowning him with a wreath and holding an oinochoe, another woman dances in front of him.
 There are three draped youths on the reverse.

-Milo John Reginald Talbot, 7th Baron Talbot of Malahide
+Milo John Reginald Talbot, 7th Baron Talbot of Malahide (1912 – 1973) Collection, Ireland, thence by descent

-Thence by descent to the Honourable Rose Talbot (1916 – 2009),
+The Honourable Rose Talbot (1916 – 2009), Malahide Castle, Ireland

-Christie’s, London, 27 April 1976, lot 208, pl.
-18
+Christie’s, London, 27 April 1976, lot 208

 With Geoffrey Turner, Galerij Ancient Art B. V., Amsterdam